 You can prepare all the contents in a subfolder named FlashDisk to remap the right organization of those files.
 If you need to transfer files to different folders (ex \Windows) at boot, you can use the autocopy feature and place files in a folder named "Autocopy" on Flashdisk, forcing those files to be copied on every boot.

-You can copy the Flashdisk folder you created in the previous step inside a folder named Autocopy on the a storage media device(it can be the same SD where you put bootloader and OS image, if you use different storage media, this must be formatted as FAT or exFAT).
-In this way the autocopy feature (documented autocopy) can be used to set-up application and other files on first boot.
+You can copy the Flashdisk folder you created in the previous step inside a folder named Autocopy on the storage media device(it can be the same SD where you put bootloader and OS image, if you use different storage media, this must be formatted as FAT or exFAT).
+In this way, the autocopy feature (documented autocopy) can be used to set-up application and other files on first boot.

 If you need to import config block, splash screen or registry settings you'll need to use the autorun feature described here.

 Create a folder named Autorun in the root folder of your storage device where you can create shortcuts (text files with .lnk extension) to execute the commands required to import the different settings.